MAKER, ARTS PROFESSIONAL AND CURATOR WITH 20 YEARS EXPERIENCE

 Her practice plots a course across time: examining notions of ritual, personal authenticity, and materiality—she inserts meaning at each point on a highly personal internal map.
 Her practice is grounded in daily routine, and the first charted position is her gaze: a still or moving image is taken, uploaded, and then distilled.
 A brief pause allows ideas, motifs and shapes to emerge that is translated into objects.
 This pause enables Sim to consider what these moments are presenting, searching for meaning in the often mundane, continually reaching for a connection between instinct (image) and intellect (object).
 2

-In the mid-2000s Sim began time-based, yearlong, piece-a-day investigations that attempt to find meaning in the daily habit.
+In the mid-2000s Sim began time-based, year-long, piece-a-day enquiries that attempt to find meaning in daily rituals and observations.
 Her object-based practice has expanded to include photography and video that she records on her camera phone.
 She then numbers, titles, and organises the images into monochromatic and chronological collections that she archives, forming a rich source of research material to inform new series' of contemporary jewellery.

-She has exhibited extensively in solo and group exhibitions nationally and internationally including Powerhouse Museum, Sydney; Latrobe Regional Gallery, Victoria; Museum Bellerive, Zurich; Galerie Marzee, Netherlands; Museum Voor Moderne Kunst, Arnhem; Museum of Arts + Crafts, Itami; Velvet da Vinci, San Francisco; SoFA New York and Chicago with Charon Kransen Arts.
+She has exhibited extensively in solo and group exhibitions, both nationally and internationally, including at Powerhouse Museum, Sydney; Latrobe Regional Gallery, Victoria; Museum Bellerive, Zurich; Galerie Marzee, Netherlands; Museum Voor Moderne Kunst, Arnhem; Museum of Arts + Crafts, Itami; Velvet da Vinci, San Francisco; SoFA New York and Chicago with Charon Kransen Arts.
 She has presented seven solo shows in Australia and the USA and has work in the collections of the Art Gallery of South Australia; Bluestone Collection, Melbourne; Bundoora Homestead Art Centre, Melbourne; and Gallerie Marzee in the Netherlands.
+She was the Deputy Chair at Craft Victoria for three years, stepping down in 2021.

-Sim lives and works in Melbourne as a contemporary jeweller, craftsperson, and artist, while also working as the Curator & Gallery Manager at Arts Project Australia and is Deputy Chair at Craft Victoria.
-Sim has over 20 years of experience as a maker and curator, and she finds her inspiration in nature and objects located in the everyday.
+Sim lives and works in Melbourne as a contemporary jeweller, craftsperson, and artist, while also working as Curator & Gallery Manager at Arts Project Australia and co-founder of Art et al..
+Sim has over 20 years of experience as a maker, curator and arts producer..

 1. Prof. Randy Long & Dr Nicole Jacquard, 2008